 Say it ain’t so!

-Howard Eskin, a sports radio personality for WIP-AM 610 in Philadelphia, is reporting that multiple sources are telling him that the Eagles have interest in bringing Favre onboard as a backup to Michael Vick.
+Howard Eskin, a sports radio personality for WIP-AM 610 in Philadelphia, reports that multiple sources inform him that the Eagles have interest in bringing Favre onboard as a backup to Michael Vick.

-This is obviously putting the wheels into motion that 1) Football will return leaving the lockout in the past and 2) Once that occurs, current backup Kevin Kolb will be dealt away to another team.
+This is obviously putting the wheels into motion that 1) Football will return, leaving the lockout in the past and 2) Once that occurs, current backup Kevin Kolb will be dealt to another team.

-It also considers the fact that Favre himself would be willing to return – and as a backup for that matter.
-Certainly, the chance to play for Andy Reid again could be enticing to Favre, but while some critics will point to Brett as the bad guy, keep in mind that this is a report stating Philadelphia’s interest in the future Hall of Famer.
+It also considers the fact that Favre himself would be willing to return – and as a backup.
+Certainly, the chance to again play for Andy Reid could be enticing to Favre.
+While some critics will point to Brett as the bad guy, keep in mind that this is only a report.
+It’s a report that mentions Philadelphia’s interest in the future Hall of Famer.

 After all, it was Favre’s brother Scott who was recently quoted as saying “there’s less than a 1% chance” that Brett would return to football.

 That news only broke after Gil Brandt of NFL.com speculated that Favre could indeed have interest in returning for a 21st season.

 And that is why Eskin’s report should come as no surprise to anyone, as clearly the radio host knows how much weight Favre’s name still holds in the headlines.
 Eskin himself has discussed the report on the radio, through NBCPhiladelphia.com and also via his Twitter account, where he specifically said:

 “Just reported on TV Eagles have some interest in b farve once they trade kolb.
 Sources told me its possible.
 Not sure what farve thinks”

 Eskin went on to chat with a few folks via that same Twitter account, where he continued to misspell Brett’s name.